apple1417/bl-sdk-mods/command_extensions/Writing-Mods.md

 ## Adding custom commands
 Command Extensions is built on top of the command system in `mods_base`.
 After creating a command normally, you must register it with command extensions in order to let it work from mod files.
-You can do this either by manually callling `command_extensions.register` and `command_extensions.deregister`, or you can use `command_extensions.autoregister` to do so automatically when the command is enabled/disabled.
+You can do this either by manually calling `command_extensions.register` and `command_extensions.deregister`, or you can use `command_extensions.autoregister` to do so automatically when the command is enabled/disabled.